 Ultimately, the best birth control pill is the one you remember to take.
 People who get pregnant while they’re on the pill usually do so because they forget to take their pills as often as they should.
 Pick the birth control pill that’s easiest to work into your routine, and take it consistently.

 If you’re not confident you can remember to take a daily pill, talk to your healthcare provider about these other birth control options:

 A note from Cleveland Clinic

-The birth control pill is a highly effective way to prevent pregnancy when you take it consistently every day.
-The pill can also lower your risk of certain problems, such as uterine and ovarian cancers, migraines, and acne.
-Some women experience medication side effects like nausea, though this is usually temporary.
+The birth control pill can prevent pregnancy as long as you remember to take it every day.
+It provides other benefits, too.
+It can help with period symptoms like cramps and heavy bleeding.
+It can improve acne.
+The pill might even reduce your risk of some cancers.
 You may need to try several different brands of the pill before finding the one that works best for you.
-Talk to your healthcare provider if you have questions or concerns about the pill.
+It’s worth it to find the pill that’s easiest to work into your routine.
+Talk to your healthcare provider if you have questions about starting the pill or trying a different kind.

 Last reviewed by a Cleveland Clinic medical professional on 07/05/2023.